polpolcharchar/brawlboltbackend/README.md

 # BrawlBolt Backend

+[brawlbolt.com](https://www.brawlbolt.com/) is a free, open source account tracker for Brawl Stars.
+It tracks every game you play and provides instant access to statistics more detailed than any other site.
+Also, global statistics allow for analysis of the overall meta for any brawler or mode.

-A collection of utility and main scripts used to automate the functions of brawlbolt.com.
-This code serves multiple functions, and it has [multiple main scripts](#Major-Deployments).
+This repository is a collection of utility and main scripts used to automate the functions of [brawlbolt.com](https://www.brawlbolt.com/).
+It serves multiple functions, and it has [multiple main scripts](#Major-Deployments).
 [BrawlBolt statistic compilation](#brawlbolt-statistic-compilation) allows for statistics to be available to the user in the same time, no matter what.

 ## Major Deployments: